-He became a close friend of Austrian economist Joseph Schumpeter, who popularized the term ‘creative destruction,’ and attended lectures by John Maynard Keynes.
+He became a close friend of Austrian economist Joseph Schumpeter, who popularized the term ?creative destruction?, and attended lectures by John Maynard Keynes.
 He fled to the US in 1934 after his writings were burned by the Nazis.

-Management only emerged as a science during the 1920’s, and Drucker was one of the founding fathers.
+Management only emerged as a science during the 1920s, and Drucker was one of the founding fathers.
 Early adopters, like Coca Cola, Du Pont, IBM, and General Electric, went on to prosper mightily.

 He observed that Franklin Delano Roosevelt set up the most productive administration in history.
 Taking even a single step was so painful for him that he, and all those who worked around him, had to organize the government with the maximum efficiency possible.
-This was a key element in America’s victory in WWII.

 He predicted many of the trends that came to dominate the late 20th and early 21st century, such as privatization, decentralization, globalization, and the rise of the knowledge worker.

 He lauds nonprofits as the best-run organizations in the country because they have to be.
 Groups like the Girl Scouts, the Red Cross, and United Way maintain an effective global presence without paying their people any money.

-It forces you to take a look at your own operation with a fresh set of eyes.
+It forces you to take a look at your own operation with fresh eyes.
 It even advises on how to manage one’s own time, from dispensing with unnecessary meetings to minimizing paperwork and bureaucracy.